The world’s toughest flyweights compete for the BRAVE CF title in the largest tournament in the division’s history

 The night will include two title fights: Jarrah “The Jordaniain Lion” Al-Silawi will defend his super welterweight title against Ismail “The Austrian Wonderboy” Naurdiev.

-Also the current BRAVE CF World Middleweight Champion, Mohammed Fakhreddine, attempts to make Arab history in MMA as he fights for the vacant BRAVE CF Light Heavyweight World Champion title against Mohamed Said Maalem.
+Likewise, current BRAVE CF World Middleweight Champion Mohammed Fakhreddine attempts to make Arab MMA history as he fights for the vacant BRAVE CF Light Heavyweight World Champion title against Mohamed Said Maalem.

 Fakhreddine will attempt to become the first Arab fighter to hold two world titles in two weight classes simultaneously and the first BRAVE CF fight to accomplish such a feat.

-The event will be broadcast to fans around the world to join the fastest growing promotion in the global celebration of being one of the world’s top promotions on BRAVE CF TV on Thursday, April 1 free with registration at bravecftv.com.
+The event will be broadcast to fans around the world to join the fastest growing promotion in the worldwide celebration of being one of the world’s top promotions on BRAVE CF TV on Thursday, April 1 for free with registration at bravecftv.com. .